Support for professionals

 Early Help Schools Guide

-The Early Help Schools Guide sets out the activities required by schools.
+The Early Help Schools Guide (PDF) sets out the activities required by schools.
 The activities are referred to as Early Help Commitments and will enable local schools to ensure that:

 - Pupils, parent/carers and staff are clear on the Early Help support available through the school